Finger millet: In India

-The finger millet or ragi is malted and its grain is ground into flour.
-The flour is consumed with milk, boiled water, or yogurt.
-The flour is made into flatbreads, including thin, leavened dosa and thicker, unleavened roti.
+Finger millet is a staple grain in many parts of India, especially Karnataka, where it is known as ragi (from Kannada ರಾಗಿ rāgi).
+It is malted and its grain is ground into flour.

-There are various food recipes of finger millet, including dosa, idli, and laddu.
+There are numerous ways to prepare finger millet, including dosa, idli, and laddu.
 In southern India, on pediatrician's recommendation, finger millet is used in preparing baby food, because of millet's high nutritional content, especially iron and calcium.
 Satva, pole (dosa), bhakri, ambil (a sour porridge), and pappad are common dishes made using finger millet.
 In Karnataka, finger millet is generally consumed in the form of a porridge called ragi mudde in Kannada.
 It is the staple diet of many residents of South Karnataka.
 Mudde is prepared by cooking the ragi flour with water to achieve a dough-like consistency.
 This is then rolled into balls of desired size and consumed with sambar (huli), saaru (ಸಾರು), or curries.
 Ragi is also used to make roti, idli, dosa and conjee.
 In the Malnad region of Karnataka, the whole ragi grain is soaked and the milk is extracted to make a dessert known as keelsa.
 A type of flat bread is prepared using finger millet flour (called ragi rotti in Kannada) in Northern districts of Karnataka.

 In Tamil Nadu, ragi is called kezhvaragu (கேழ்வரகு) and also has other names like keppai, ragi, and ariyam.
 Ragi is dried, powdered, and boiled to form a thick mass that is allowed to cool.
 This is the famed kali or keppai kali.
 This is made into large balls to quantify the intake.
 It is taken with sambar or kuzhambu.
 For children, ragi is also fed with milk and sugar (malt).
 It is also made in the form of pancakes with chopped onions and tomatoes.
 Kezhvaragu is used to make puttu with jaggery or sugar.
 Ragi is called koozh – a staple diet in farming communities, eaten along with raw onions and green chillies.
 In Andhra Pradesh, ragi sankati or ragi muddha – ragi balls – are eaten in the morning with chilli, onions, and sambar.
 In Kerala, puttu, a traditional breakfast dish, can be made with ragi flour and grated coconut, which is then steamed in a cylindrical steamer.
 In the tribal and western hilly regions of Odisha, ragi or mandiaa is a staple food.
 In the Garhwal and Kumaon regions of Uttarakhand, koda or maduwa is made into thick rotis (served with ghee), and also made into badi, which is similar to halwa but without sugar.
 In the Kumaon region, ragi is traditionally fed to women after child birth.
 In some parts of Kumaon region the ragi flour is used to make various snacks like namkeen sev, mathri and chips.